DuceTony/GP_01/doc1/phase1/collaboration.md

 Elsa - Enjoys frontend, loves UX/UI , does not enjoy backend coding.
 Darius - Has knowledge on cloud computing and java.
 Constraints are AI & JavaScript.
-David - Skilled in Java.
+David - Skilled in Java, C++ and HTML

 ● Describe your brainstorming meetings: